New: ScrapingBee CLI – powerful web scraping, from your command line Try it now

 def google_jobs_api(position='jobs', location="USA"):

-Within the function, we will redefine the response variable to make sure the GET API call uses a dynamic URL based on these position and location of job listings:
+Within the function, you will redefine the response variable to make sure the GET API call uses a dynamic URL based on these position and location of job listings:

 def google_jobs_api(position='jobs', location="USA"):